The-Bioinformatics-Group/skeletonema_sex_project/test/assembly-test/README.md

 ###Transcript abundance estimate using bowtie and RSEM

-_*NOTE* should have evaluated quality first as I don't even know if this assembly is the best one, so let's just interpret this as a learning-step, as this might be wasted time if the assembly turns out to have poor quality afterwards_
+_**NOTE**: should have evaluated quality first as I don't even know if this assembly is the best one, so let's just interpret this as a learning-step, as this might be wasted time if the assembly turns out to have poor quality afterwards_

 Created script to run align_and_estimate_abundance.pl to first create a reference against which the individual samples will be aligned and their abundance estimated later.
 The script can be found in code/Bash-scripts/Trinity-bash-scripts/trinity_prepref_a-ev.sh